-October 6, 2009, Evelyn Sligh ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia School System's ("Agency") action of terminating her employment through a Reduction-in-Force ("RIF").
+On October 6, 2009, Clarence Johnson ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public School's ("Agency") action of terminating his employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was a RW-Custodian.
-Employee was serving in Career Service status at the time she was terminated.
+Employee's position of record at the time his position was abolished was RW-3 Custodian at Stuart Hobson Middle School.
+Employee was serving in Career Service status at the time he was terminated.

-I was assigned this matter on or around September of 2011.
-On November 7, 2011, I held a Status Conference for the purpose of assessing the parties' arguments regarding the RIF.
-After examining the parties' arguments and reviewing the record, I ordered the parties to submit briefs on the issue of whether Agency, in conducting the instant RIF, was done so in accordance with applicable District laws.
+I was assigned this matter on October 19, 2011.
+On November 16, 2011, I held a Status Conference for the purpose of assessing the parties' arguments regarding the RIF.
+I subsequently ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws.
 Both parties submitted timely responses to the order.
-Although Employee filed a grievance with the Teamster Local 639 Union on October 15, 2009, the Union elected not to pursue the grievance, advised her, along with other employees affected by the RIF, to file appeals with this Office.
 The record is now closed.